Meetpaneliya/Healthcare/README.md

 VitaLuxe is a modern web application for IV therapy services, built with React and TypeScript.
 This guide will help you understand the project structure and set up the development environment.

+# Work Needed
+- Email notification of bookings admin & Patient both
+- Fix some landi page cards and ui design more impresive
+- More functionaities

+# Your Suggestions
+//Write commit

 ## 🚀 Quick Start

 ```bash